 At its core, this is how referral marketing works:

-This is perhaps easier said than done, so it's beneficial to implement referral marketing strategy and tactics as you move forward.
+All of this is perhaps easier said than done, so it's beneficial to implement referral marketing strategy and tactics as you move forward.
 You can find some tips on that below:

-How To Get Referrals from Customers
+How To Get Referrals From Customers

 - Exceed expectations.